cdsap/ProjectGenerator/README.md

 - `--develocity-url`: Specify Develocity URL
 - `--versions-file`: Path to a custom YAML file with dependency versions
 - `--project-name`: Name of the project
+- `--agp9`: Use AGP 9.x (default: false).
+Only for Android projects.

 #### Example: Generate a project with custom options
 ```bash